Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 blog.blogpost_set  # Or with a custom attribute name, by specifying `related_name`
 ```

-To have the type checker aware of this attribute, you have to explicitly annotate the `Blog` class:
+To make the type checker aware of this attribute, you have to explicitly annotate the `Blog` class:

 ```python
 class Blog(models.Model):